t-dillon/tdoku/docs/sudoku.md

 Enough of the theory for a moment.
 Let's put this ideas into practice and see how far we've come.

-Our next solver will be based on DPLL with literals and numerical clauses as the native representation.
+Our next solver will be based on DPLL with literals and cardinality constraints as the native representation.
 The logic will be organized around triads as discussed above.
 The diagram below offers a visualization of the propositional variables involved in a single band and the ways in which literals occur together in each type of constraint: